healthchecks/healthchecks/templates/docs/projects_teams.md

 ## Team Access

 You can grant your colleagues access to a project by inviting them into the project's team.
-Each project has its separate team so you can grant access selectively.
+Each project has its separate team, so you can grant access selectively.
 Inviting team members is **more convenient and more secure** than sharing a password to a single account.

 ![Team access section](IMG_URL/team_access.png)

 The user who created the project is listed as **Owner**.
-When you invite an user to the project, you can select one of the three roles for their membership:
+When you invite a user to the project, you can select one of the three roles for their membership:
 **Team Member** (what you usually want), **Manager** or **Read-only**.